Archaeological investigations suggest that there was a church on the hill to the north of Buckfastleigh from early Saxon times.

 As said above, St Luke’s increasingly lets in the rain, and we have a growing number of buckets catching the drips in various places, and this is causing structural damage.

 The future of the building is unclear at present as re-roofing would be a huge job and enormously expensive.
-Various options are currently under consideration.
+Various options are currently under active consideration – see the News & Diary page.

 Also, less drastic, it was found in late 2019 that the tops of the walls of Holy Trinity Church are unstable, and notices have been placed at the entrances saying “Do not enter the building”.
 However, the tower is unaffected, allowing bell ringing to take place.